JetBrains/Qodana/topics/configuration-reference.md

 ## Cache in Qodana CLI
 {id="docker-config-reference-qodana-cli"}

+<link-summary>Learn how to configure cache in %product% CLI.</link-summary>

 <p><a href="https://github.com/JetBrains/qodana-cli">Qodana CLI</a> stores files in the
     <code>&lt;userCacheDir&gt;</code> directory, which is mentioned several times throughout this section.
 Here
     is the list of <code>&lt;userCacheDir&gt;</code> directory locations depending on the operating system: